Scrounger/ioBroker.linux-control/README.md

 ## Changelog

 ### __WORK IN PROGRESS__
+* (Scrounger) optional folder datapoints for count of files and last change added
+* (Scrounger) enable options for hosts, folders and user commands added
+* (Scrounger) using sudo implemented
 * (Scrounger) type array for user commands added
 * (Scrounger) ignore whole datapoints node by using drag and drop
 * (Scrounger) error handling for user commands improved